 For the first 12 weeks, Sally's home was exempt from the means test.
 Because her savings were smaller than the lower means test threshold, her local authority contributed towards her care home fees.

-After 12 weeks, this contribution stopped so Sally started to draw on her savings to meet the full cost.
+After 12 weeks this contribution stopped, so Sally started to draw on her savings to meet the full cost.
 Next, her house was sold.
-The sale proceeds, together with her remaining savings totalled £200,000.
+The sale proceeds, together with her remaining savings totaled £200,000.
 By taking her combined income from her private pension, state pension and Attendance Allowance, it left care home fees of £380 week paid from her savings.

 At that rate, her savings would be completely exhausted in about nine years.
 In addition, there was the issue of rising care home fees.

 Sally's daughter knew that her mother's financial independence was very important to her.

 She didn't want her mother to live off state benefits and have the quality of her care dictated to her.
 But she was also worried that her mother's limited financial resources would run out.

 At first sight, her personal needs and financial situation didn’t match up.